Last Updated on January 26, 2026 by The Insurance Pros

 - Liability if you accidentally cause damage or someone gets hurt in your unit

-- Loss of use coverage applies if you are unable to live in your unit after a covered claim.
+- Loss of use if your unit is unlivable after a covered claim

 ❌ Common “Not Covered” Items